What is Employee Engagement, Really? And How does it Contribute to the Employee Experience?

 - Leadership effectiveness

-When an organization conducts an employee survey, the result is a mountain of data.
+When an organization conducts an employee survey to gain line of sight into the level of current employee engagement, the result is a mountain of data.
 And somewhere in that data are a few transformational facts and ideas that warrant attention.
 Not all data are equal or useful.

 Understand the connections—what matters most in contributing to the conscientiousness, motivation, and commitment of your people.
-What engages them and how does that impact the bottom line?
+What engages them and how does that impact the bottom line through the employee experience?
 By validating this connection, managers, leaders, and executives can know exactly what to focus on to drive business and workforce results.

 Employee engagement is not about satisfaction or making employees happy at work.
 It’s not even about having a great place to work.